-CSSI partner Zebra Technologies, a leading manufacturer of rugged and data capture equipment, has released the 2018 (download it below) based on a survey of global manufacturing executives across a variety of industries and business sizes.
-This is a fascinating look ahead at technology and next steps in manufacturing based on the opinions of the people who will make it happen.
+CSSI partner Zebra Technologies, a leading manufacturer of rugged and data capture equipment, has released the 2018 ( download it below ) based on a survey of global and across a variety of industries and business sizes.
+This is a fascinating look ahead at and next steps in based on the opinions of the people who will make it happen.
 Based on the study, we can say that the next 5 years will be lively, as the number of fully-connected factories doubles, and half of facilities adopt RFID or RTLS, in pursuit of improving , , and .
 The pressure is on to improve the efficiency of and the .

 - IIOT (internet of things) will move beyond the hype.
 27% of respondents are capturing information from various sources, but the data is kept in silos.